 Vietnam is a safe place for tourists to travel.
 But like any country in the world, there are precautions that you need to take to ensure your safety.
 Most of the Vietnam crimes are considered crimes of opportunity; someone may see your backpack is not secure so they will grab it.
 To stay safe in Vietnam, remain vigilant and use your common sense.

 - Safety Tips for Staying Safe When Traveling In Vietnam

 Vietnam is generally a safe place for tourists to travel.
 When you travel to Vietnam, you should exercise normal precautions like any other country or place where you may live or travel.

 Even though Vietnam is relatively safe to travel to, there are certain precautions that you should take when you are traveling to Vietnam; here are some of our tips or precautions that you should take.

 Most of the crimes in Vietnam are non-violent.
-But robberies do happen just like they would in any other major city in the world.
-This is why when you travel to Vietnam, you will see houses that have fences; many of them wil have barbwire or other types of security on their doors and windows.
+But robberies do happen, just like in any other major city.
+This is why when you travel to Vietnam, you will see houses with fences; many of them will have barbwire or other types of security on their doors and windows.